Student Engagement and Success from Student Affairs

 Student Health Services provides health care services to students enrolled at Tarleton State University including the Stephenville, Fort Worth, Midlothian, RELIS-Bryan, and Waco locations.
 The student health fee covers office visits.
 Reasonable fees are charged for treatment, injections, tests and medications.
 Identification card presentation is required with each visit.

-Services provided include prescription and over-the-counter medications, treatment of minor/acute illnesses and injuries, suturing of simple lacerations, removal of simple skin lesions, services of a medical doctor or nurse practitioner, administration of allergy injections as directed by the student’s allergist, consultations regarding any health problems (including referrals), blood pressure checks and the continuation of health care following surgery or illness as directed by a physician.
+Services provided include prescription and over-the-counter medications, treatment of minor/acute illnesses and injuries, suturing of simple lacerations, removal of simple skin lesions, services of a medical doctor or Advanced Practice Provider, administration of allergy injections as directed by the student’s allergist, consultations regarding any health problems (including referrals), blood pressure checks and the continuation of health care following surgery or illness as directed by a physician.

 Students who have graduated from a public school in Texas should have current immunization status.
 The State of Texas requires students who will be living on campus for the first time to show proof of vaccination against Bacterial Meningitis.
 The vaccination for Bacterial Meningitis must be received at least 10 days prior to moving on campus.
-Tuberculosis (TB) testing, tetanus, meningitis, influenza (fall semester only), and hepatitis B vaccines are available at the Student Health Center.
-Physical exams and women’s health exams and birth control are also available for a reasonable fee.
+Tuberculosis (TB) testing, tetanus, meningitis, influenza and hepatitis B vaccines are available at the Student Health Center.
+Physical exams and women’s health exams are also available for a reasonable fee.
 Health literature is available for personal and educational purposes.

 All x-rays, laboratory tests, and medical services conducted outside of the Student Health Center are performed at the student’s expense.
 Student Health Services is an advocate for the physically disabled.
 The university offers students a comprehensive injury and sickness insurance plan through the Texas A&M System to cover students beyond the resources of Student Health Services.
 For more information, call 254-968-9271 or go to www.tarleton.edu/healthservices.